jameslnewell/tradie/README.md

 Use the `--watch` flag to re-bundle script and style files whenever they change.

-Use the `--optimize` flag to optimize script, style and asset files.
+Use the `--optimize` flag to optimize script, style and asset files, including minification, dead-code removal, file hashing etc.

 ### Testing